 International students please note: Only official copies of your transcript will fulfill the language proficiency requirement on your application.
 Visit the International Applicants page for more information.

 GRE scores are only official when submitted directly from ETS.
-We require you present scores of the genera test of the Graduate Record Examination (GRE).
+Most departments in the Graduate School require or recommend that you present scores of the general and/or subject tests of the Graduate Record Examination (GRE).
 Applicants who have not taken the GREs within the last five years should contact their intended department to see if more recent scores are required.
+View department requirements.
+The Graduate School recommends that you register for the GREs early so that the scores will be available when applying.
 For information regarding test dates, etc., contact:

 The Graduate Record Examination